aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

 SRR1705860|0.250%|0.0780%

 **What is the error rate of our variant calling? (iClicker)**
+Based on these controls, the error rate is roughly 0.25%.

 Did VarScan report rare mutations in your roommate's file with frequencies that are more than 3 standard deviations from the averages in the reference files?